flame-engine/flame/doc/camera_and_viewport.md

  * User controlled zooming in and out.

 There is only one Camera implementation but it allows for many different configurations.
-Again, you can use it standalone on your `Game` but it's already included and wired into `BaseGame`.
+Again, you can use it standalone on your `Game` but it's already included and wired into `FlameGame`.

 One important thing to note about the Camera is that since (unlike the Viewport) it's intended to be dynamic, most camera movements won't immediately happen.
 Instead, the camera has a configurable